digitallyinduced/ihp/Guide/authentication.markdown

         ]
 ```

-At the end of the file there is a line like:
+At the end of the file, there is a line like:

 ```haskell
 instance InitControllerContext WebApplication